On the singularity structure of a discrete modified-Korteweg-deVries equation

 In the previous section we have presented several examples of interactions of a taishi with an infinite line of $1/k$.
 While in these relatively simple examples it was easy to follow the evolution of the taishi, this is by no means always the case.
 We therefore need a rule that will allow us to calculate the shape of the taishi after it emerges from the interaction region, as well as the shift of the infinite line of $1/k$ due to the interaction.
 The answer to the latter question is simple: every single interaction with a taishi -- be it simple or double -- results in an upwards shift of the infinite line by two lattice steps.

-The changes the interaction induces on the d-mKdV taishi themselves can be described using symbolic dynamics similar to that for the d-KdV case, though slightly simpler.
-In the case of the d-KdV equation the symbolic dynamics for its taishi was formulated assuming a somewhat artifical weight of 1/2 for the line of infinities, requiring extra intermediary steps which are now no longer necessary.
-As we shall see, the rules for the symbolic dynamics for the d-mKdV taishi can be formulated based on the natural assumption that the infinite line it interacts with has weight 1.
-Keeping this essential difference in mind we can now formulate the symbolic dynamics rules in exactly the same terms as for the d-KdV equation:
+The changes the interaction induces on the d-mKdV taishi themselves can be described using a symbolic representation similar to that for the d-KdV case, though slightly simpler.
+In the case of the d-KdV equation the symbolic representation of the dynamics for its taishi was formulated assuming a somewhat artifical weight of 1/2 for the line of infinities, requiring extra intermediary steps which are now no longer necessary.
+As we shall see, the rules for the symbolic representation of the dynamics for the d-mKdV taishi can be formulated based on the natural assumption that the infinite line it interacts with has weight 1.
+Keeping this essential difference in mind we can now formulate the symbolic rules in exactly the same terms as for the d-KdV equation:

 {\sl Starting well-below the lowest taishi (in the $n$ direction),

 - move upwards up in $n$ to the first (i.e. lowest) horizontal strip in a taishi with non-zero weight and subtract 1 from its weight and add 1 to the weight of the strip just above it,